jackdewinter/application_properties/README.md

 there was a distinct need for a configuration subsystem that was able to handle more complex configuration scenarios.

-The `application_properties` library has the following advnatages:
+The `application_properties` library has the following advantages:

 - Thoroughly tested
   - The project currently has over 65 tests and coverage percentages over 99%.